As the father of three boys, Internet Business Lawyer Mike Young spends most of his free time these days with his wife (Sara), sons, and two dogs.

 Since 1994, Mike has enjoyed protecting business owners online.
 He’s been active in the North Texas community as an endowed member of two Masonic lodges and Dallas Scottish Rite.
 Mike also supports Sam’s Night to raise funds for the charity Parent Project Muscular Dystrophy.

 Like many Texans, Mike’s hobbies include self-defense training.
-You might spot him at a Krav Maga class, practicing Okinawan Kobudo katas, or at a local gun range improving his firearms proficiency.
+You might spot him at a Krav Maga, kickboxing, or MMA class, practicing Okinawan Kobudo weapons katas, or at a local gun range improving his firearms proficiency.

 So, how did Mike become an Internet business attorney?